 Article 1 – General provisions

 1.1 The provision of the Services is subject to the stipulations hereof, complemented by the specific terms and conditions of the Service.
-They take precedence over all terms and conditions of purchase which may be enforced there against and express the entirety of the rights and obligations of the parties and are inseparable, where applicable, from the “General Terms and Conditions of Use” section below for any booking and/or order placed via a website of the Service Provider.
+These take precedence over all terms and conditions of purchase which may be set against them and express the entirety of the rights and obligations of the parties and are inseparable, where applicable, from the “General Terms and Conditions of Use” section below for any booking and/or order placed via a website of the Service Provider.

-1.3 If any one of the clauses hereof (in full or in part) were to prove unlawful, invalid or inapplicable, the other provisions would remain in force.
+1.3 If any one of the clauses hereof (in full or in part) proves unlawful, invalid or inapplicable, the other provisions shall remain in force.

-1.4 The fact that the parties do not exercise the rights recognised as theirs pursuant hereto may not in any event be interpreted as waiver of asserting the said rights.
+1.4 The fact that the parties do not exercise the rights recognised as theirs pursuant hereto may not in any event be interpreted as a waiver of the enforcement of said rights.

 1.5.
 This document is drawn up in French.

 Prices are expressed in euros, exclusive or inclusive of tax.
 Prices can be revised at any time without prior notice.
 The prices invoiced are those in force on the day of the booking.
 They are subject to the VAT rates in force, applicable on the day of the service.
 All new taxes or charges which may be created, or any change to current charges or taxes, shall automatically entail the adjustment of prices.
 Prices may also be subject to a differentiated pricing policy based on the management of the capacities available, and may vary as a result.
 It is for the Customer to assess, before approving the booking, whether the price is acceptable.
 Any challenge over prices at a later date will be disregarded.
 The prices of services other than the main services cannot be amended after the booking.